 e-Billing is a process to review & approve the outside counsel invoices.
 The invoice information is further used in analyzing the in-house legal spending, in the form of reports. e-Billing systems are specifically designed to accomplish these goals.

-E-billing is a new development in the legal world, and it offers many advantages.
+e-Billing has been a part of the legal world for a while, and it offers many advantages.
 The biggest is that it allows an in-house legal department to catch billing errors much earlier in the invoicing process, thus facilitating the saving of time and money.
-These systems can have a positive impact on the efficiency and profitability of any office.

 All of this is eliminated with electronic billing.
-It is a system that simplifies the invoice review process, saving countless hours that are wasted by bureaucratic error and evaluation.
-E-billing streamlines the process, saving in-house counsel hours, if not days, of work time.
+It is a system that simplifies the invoice review process, saving countless hours.